Mandy Moore gets engaged to musician Taylor Goldsmith

 Mandy Moore is engaged to musician Taylor GoldsmithPlay Video - 0:10

-Her co-star Chris Sullivan confirmed it to Entertainment Tonight at the "This Is Us" soundtrack release party, and revealed he's also seen her new ring.
+Her co-star Chris Sullivan confirmed it to Access Hollywood at the "This Is Us" soundtrack release party, and revealed he's also seen her new ring.

-"I was just in the studio with her boyfriend, well, now fiancé, Taylor," the actor, who plays Toby on the show, revealed.
-"He didn't say a word!
-He seemed a little effervescent, but he's always pretty effervescent...
-He and Mandy are an incredible couple."

-Sullivan said that Moore shared the good news immediately with her TV family via group chat.
+"It all came out in the group text thread," he said.
+(We so want in on the text thread with the "This Is Us" cast!)

 Mandy Moore reveals her secrets to staying positivePlay Video - 1:56